Somaiya-XI/capstoneprj/README.md

 ## Prerequisite

+Ensure the following are done first to avoid issues:

 - Access to `.env` variables of the frontend and backend is required.
 - Replace the `.env` files in each directory with the correct environment content.